ayushypawar30/iskcon-ahillyanagar/README.md

 - Integrated **database for dynamic content**
 - Designed with **user-friendly UI/UX**
 - Deployed live for real-world usage
-- Handles real-time updates for events and temple info
+- Handles real-time updates for events and temple information

----

-## 📫 Contact

-- 📧 Email: yourmail@gmail.com
-- 🔗 LinkedIn: add-your-link

----

 ## ⭐ Support